pranavdheer/FaceRecognition/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.For explantion of the code-: http://pranavdheer.co/2018/02/05/face-recognition-a-step-by-step-guide/

 ### Prerequisites